 If there’s one concept that matters more than almost anything else in investing, it’s diversification.
 Don’t put all your eggs in one basket — you want your money spread across different types of assets and industries, because some will do well and some won’t, and you don’t want to be overexposed to the losers.

-The problem for beginners is that building a truly diversified portfolio on your own is expensive and complicated.
+that building a truly diversified portfolio on your own is expensive and complicated.
 You’d need to buy shares in hundreds of companies across multiple asset classes.
 That’s where robo-advisors come in.

 Platforms like Wealthfront, Betterment, and Fidelity Go let you open an account with as little as $0 to $500 and automatically build you a diversified portfolio based on your risk tolerance.
 In 2026, annual management fees typically run around 0.25% or less — so on a $5,000 portfolio, you’re paying roughly $12.50 a year.
 That’s nothing.